MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

     - The purpose of the Watchdog Service is to monitor the GMA process and ensure that it runs as expected.

     - The Watchdog Service periodically checks the status of the GMA process and takes appropriate action if it detects any issues or errors.
-For example, if the GMA process stops running or becomes unresponsive the Watchdog Service attempts to restart the process automatically or triggers a notification alert.
+For example, if the GMA process stops running or becomes unresponsive, the Watchdog Service attempts to restart the process automatically or triggers a notification alert.

     - The Watchdog Service helps improve the reliability and availability of the extension and supports the smooth operation of stamp clusters in the Azure Stack HCI environment.